valverdea45/Pokedex/README.md

 npm install -g json-server
 ```

-2. start json server
+2. Start json-server

+In a new terminal run the following command

 ```bash
 json-server --watch Data/db.json
 ```
+3. Start app

-with these steps completed the server is be up and running run the following command to get the app running
+In another new terminal run the following command to start the app

 ```bash
 npm start